Hodgson: Border Reivers and Hodgson clans

 For centuries before James VI's assentation to the throne of England (Union of the Crowns), the remote Anglo-Scottish borderland region had been the lair of unruly clans and gangs of robbers that were largely beyond the reach of the law.
 A peculiar form of clan organisation grew up in this area.
 This was the land of the Border Reivers.
 These clans had a legal system distinct from that of the majority of England and Scotland (Robb 2018).
 The suppression of this legal system led to a generalised breakdown of Reiver society (Robb 2018).
 They would steal goods, cattle and women from across the nominal border.

 Some Hodgsons in Cumberland were themselves a clan organisation (Fraser 1971).
-The border clans were eventually subjection by state authorities.
+The border clans were eventually subjected by state authorities.
 Many were forced or obliged to emigrate to North America in the 18th century (Fischer 1989).
 Many Hodgsons emigrated in this period.